Getting started in Sandbox

 Transfer behavior in the Sandbox

-Unlike balance sourced transfers, which are processed instantaneously, bank-sourced transfers exist in the pending state for a few business days until they are
+Unlike transfers that are sourced from a Dwolla balance, which are processed instantaneously, bank-sourced transfers exist in the pending state for a few business days until they are

 The Sandbox environment does not replicate any ACH processes, so a